2.

 The Northern Grouping

-The tribal camps of Dan, Asher and Naphtali, collectively under Dan's banner, were placed together on the northern side of the tabernacle.
+The tribal camps of Dan, Asher and Naphtali, collectively under Dan's banner, were placed together on the northern side of the Tabernacle.
 Dan is the oldest son of Jacob and Bilhah (one of Rachel's slaves).
 They totaled 157,600 men who could fight and were the last group in the wilderness to leave.

 According to the Bible, the total strength of Israel's wilderness camp army was 603,550 men.